ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 There is currently no mechanism in Leo to enforce that.
-Designating the transaction input as `const` is not right, as that designation normally means that the value is compiled into the circuit.
+Designating the transaction input as `const` is not right, as that designation normally means that the value is compiled into the struct.

-We could provide read-only access via member function (e.g. `payload()`, `balance()`), but we still have to prohibit assignments to member variables (which is currently allowed on any circuit type).
+We could provide read-only access via member function (e.g. `payload()`, `balance()`), but we still have to prohibit assignments to member variables (which is currently allowed on any struct type).
-As an orthogonal and more generally useful feature, we could consider adding public/private access designations to Leo circuit members.
+As an orthogonal and more generally useful feature, we could consider adding public/private access designations to Leo struct members.
 Another approach is to avoid exposing the member variables, and just make the member functions available via an implicit import declaration.
 All of this needs to be thought through more carefully, in the broader context of the Leo language design.